Morgan Muise: Career

 In 2014, Muise and her team of Lyndsay Allen, Sarah Evans and Sara Gartner Frey won the provincial club championship and represented Alberta at the 2014 Travelers Curling Club Championship.
 There they finished with a 3–3 round robin record, not enough to advance to the playoffs.
 The team also won The Good Times Bonspiel that season, defeating Jessica Hanson in the final 9–1.
 Two years later, Muise returned with her same team to the 2016 Travelers Curling Club Championship where her team found success.
 After finishing the round robin first in their pool with a 5–1 record, the team won their semifinal matchup against Ontario 7–1 to qualify for the final.
 After a tight final match against Manitoba's Tracy Andries, Muise's rink would allow Manitoba to take four in the last end for an 8–5 victory.
 Despite the loss, the Muise rink returned once more to the 2018 Travelers Curling Club Championship and qualified for the playoffs with a 5–1 record.
 After wins over Manitoba and the Northwest Territories in the quarterfinal and semifinal matches, Muise would win her first national championship with a 7–3 win over Nova Scotia's Michelle Williams.

 Muise joined the Mary-Anne Arsenault rink as their alternate for the 2021–22 season.
 They competed at the 2022 British Columbia Scotties Tournament of Hearts in Kamloops from January 5 to 9.
 After losing to Team Kayla MacMillan in both the A Final and 1 vs. 2 page playoff game, Team Arsenault defeated MacMillan 8–6 in the final to win the provincial championship.
 At the 2022 Scotties Tournament of Hearts, the team finished with a 3–5 round robin record, defeating Quebec, the Northwest Territories and the Yukon in their three victories.
 Muise played in one game for the team, replacing Renee Simons at lead in their victory against the Northwest Territories.

+Mixed

+In 2022, Muise led a mixed team of Brad Kokoroyannis, Shana Snell and Ky Macaulay to victory at the Alberta mixed provincial championship, becoming the fifth woman to win a provincial mixed championship as skip.
+This sent the team to the 2022 Canadian Mixed Curling Championship where they missed the playoffs with a 2–4 record, eventually finishing tied for ninth with a 4–5 record following the seeding pool.